parroty/excoveralls/README.md

 ```

-## Run at Travis-CI
+## Post the coverage from Travis-CI
 Specify "mix coveralls.travis" as after_success section of .travis.yml

-It is for submiting the result to server when Travis-CI build is executed.
+It is for submiting the result to coveralls server when Travis-CI build is executed.

 ### .travis.yml
 ```